Skip to content

 lars tornoe simple website example

-Lars Tornoe has a framed website layout with a vanilla header and no footer on the home page.
+Lars Tornoe’s website has a framed layout, with a vanilla header and no footer on the home page.
 The two-column grid features large images with a hover effect that take you to individual project pages when you click them.

-Note: Don’t use a footer if you want to create a cleaner website look.
-But if you decide to use one, here are the best footer examples for inspiration.
+Note: Don’t use a footer to create a cleaner website look.
+However, if you decide to use one, here are some of the best footer examples for inspiration.

 Also, don’t miss our Squarespace website examples for more creative ideas.